project-ncl/project-manipulator/README.md

-# project-manipulator
+# npm-manipulator

-Project Manipulator is a tool used to manipulate project definition files.
-Current focus is on NPM support, but other formats can be added in the future.
+NPM Manipulator is a tool used to manipulate NPM project definition files.
 Various manipulations can be performed on a project and their execution can be controlled by provided arguments.

 # Usage